VanderPloegR1/companion/CompanionPi-Documentation.md

   * The code for this modified `headless.js` (named `headless_ip.js`) can be found here [Companion Issue #538](https://github.com/bitfocus/companion/issues/538#issuecomment-472007173)
 * Companion is configured to auto-start at boot using a systemd unit file.
   * The code and documentation for this is here: [[Auto Start Companion on Linux Using systemd]]
-* Two executables have been added to `/usr/local/bin` to make two functions easier.
+* Three executables have been added to `/usr/local/bin` to make two functions easier.
 These commands can be run from any directory by any logged-in user.
   * `companion-license` - outputs the contents of the full LICENSE.md file
   * `companion-update` - simplifies the process of updating Companion
+    * Must be run as sudo -> `sudo companion-update`
+  * `companion-upgrade` - automates the process of upgrading from v1.4 to v2.0
-    * If not run as `sudo companion-update`, the user will be automatically prompted for their `sudo` password
+    * Must be run as sudo -> `sudo companion-upgrade`
 * A custom Message of the Day has been added to be displayed in the terminal when users log in either locally or via SSH.
 ```This Raspberry Pi is running the Bitfocus Companion software, version 1.4.0.
 The source code repository for this project can be found here: